 - TexPrint sublimation paper

 Right away, you can see right away that there’s a big variance between the printing on these five images.
 The smooth cardstock fared the worst—it’s lightest and the most mottled.
 The copy paper isn’t far behind, though I was kind of surprised it printed a bit better than the cardstock.
+I think the difference in paper weight between the two might matter here.

 The next brightest is the Hiipoo, and then A-Sub was well behind that.
 I’ve had the A-Sub recommended to more than any other paper, so I thought that was a bit interesting.
 I was definitely interested in seeing how they transferred to the scrap of polyester fabric I had.